abekek/abekek.github.io-old/src/pages/resume.md

 _Bethlehem, PA, USA_ | _2020 - Present (Expected: 2024)_

 - Major: Computer Science and Business
+- GPA: 4.0/4.0
-- Currently: Data for Impact Fellow, Undergraduate Researcher
+- Currently: Data for Impact Fellow, Undergraduate Researcher, Project Manager (CSBA)
+- Honors: Trustees Scholarship (Offered to select students in the top 1% of applicant pool)

 ### Nazarbayev Intellectual School of Physics and Mathematics

 _Almaty, Kazakhstan_ | _September 2014 - April 2020_

-- **GPA**: 5.0/5.0
+- GPA: 5.0/5.0
 - Awards:
   - **Altyn Belgi** - the award is given to Kazakhstani students who maintain excellent (5.0/5.0) GPA throughout 5th to 12th grades.
   - **School Pride Award** - the award is given to Top-100 students of NIS